softdevteam/grmtools/doc/src/parsing_startrules.md

 ```

 Following this we'll need to prepend one of the start tokens to the lexical analysis phase.
-To indicate which parse rule we expect to use as the start rule:
+To indicate which parse rule we expect to use as the start rule.
+For that we'll need a `token_map`.

 ### Build.rs